-- Corroborated key assumptions (e.g. liquidity forecasts and financing arrangements) to underlying documentation and ensured this was consistent with our audit work in these areas; - Understood and assessed the appropriateness of the key assumptions used both in the base case and in the severe but plausible downside scenario, including assessing whether we considered the downside sensitivities to be appropriately severe: - Considered management's forecasting accuracy by comparing how the forecasts made at the half year compare to the actual performance in the second half of the year; - Tested the integrity of the underlying formulas and calculations within the going concern and cash flow models; - Considered the appropriateness of the mitigating actions available to management in the event of the downside scenario materialising.
+- Corroborated key assumptions (e.g. liquidity forecasts and financing arrangements) to underlying documentation and ensured this was consistent with our audit work in these areas; - Understood and assessed the appropriateness of the key assumptions used both in the base case and in the severe but plausible downside scenario, including assessing whether we considered the downside sensitivities to be appropriately severe; - Considered management's forecasting accuracy by comparing how the forecasts made in prior periods compare to the actual performance; - Tested the integrity of the underlying formulas and calculations within the going concern and cash flow models; - Considered the appropriateness of the mitigating actions available to management in the event of the downside scenario materialising.
 Specifically, we focused on whether these actions are within the company's control and are achievable; and - Reviewed the disclosures provided relating to the going concern basis of preparation and found that these provided an explanation of the directors' assessment that was consistent with the evidence we obtained.